rameloni/tywaves-chisel/README.md

 ### Step 3.2: ChiselStage run phases

-Thanks to these phases (and the one before (`AddDefaults`, `Checks`, `WriteOutputAnnotation`)) the circuit is elaborated and transformed into the final one
+Thanks to these phases (and the one before (`AddDefaults`, `Checks`, `WriteOutputAnnotation`)) the circuit is elaborated and transformed into the final one.

 ```scala
   override def run(annotations: AnnotationSeq): AnnotationSeq = {